tom-halpin/pe-dojo-book/content/003e-design-versus-traditional-thinking.md

 For the purposes of this discussion, "Traditional Thinking" can be considered as taking a methodical and scientific approach to problem solving.
 In this approach, a problem is defined, the process and tools to generate a solution are identified, then a plan is created and followed in the expectation of arriving at the desired outcomes.

-Design Thinking takes a different approach, an approach which can be described as follow
+Design Thinking takes a different approach, an approach which can be described as follows

 - Focuses on user expectations